ppy/osu-wiki/wiki/osu!_wiki/en.md

 # osu! wiki

 The **osu! wiki** is an open-source knowledge database written and maintained by [volunteer contributors](https://github.com/ppy/osu-wiki/graphs/contributors).
 It contains a wide range of information on topics related to osu!, its community, and related activities and concepts.
-The wiki serves as an official source of information and is considered as a documentation of the osu! history.
+The wiki serves as an official source of information and is considered as a documentation of the history of osu!.

 All discussions that cover the wiki in general, its development, and changes to articles, happen in the `#osu-wiki` channel of the official [osu!dev Discord server](/wiki/osu!dev_Discord_server).
 To learn how you can help the osu! wiki, check the following articles: